 - Many of our electronic devices at home continue to draw power even when not is use.
 This is called vampire or phantom power.
 By unplugging these devices or using power strips you can reduce your energy consumption.

 - Understand the numbers through this fun but informative video by Nigel Holmes and Rowland Holmes.

 - Learn more about specific energy saving tips by appliance.

 When we burn carbon-based fuels, we produce carbon dioxide (CO2), a greenhouse gas.
 The amount of CO2 you produce is sometimes called your carbon footprint.
 Most human-produced CO2 comes from burning fossil fuels for electricity and transportation.

 Some people conduct an exercise to measure their carbon footprint, but we find it easier to measure the amount of gas and electricity we use in our homes, the amount of fuel we burn in our cars, and the number and distance traveled for the flights we take.

 Connect here for more information on CO2 emissions by source and how we can reduce them.

 The Power Down Challenge is part of our SOS!
-(Save Our Sea Ice) campaign, a series of Earth Awareness Celebrations centered around energy-saving efforts and action on climate change.
-The campaign begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.
-Visit our SOS! page for more ideas and resources.
+(Save Our Sea Ice) campaign, a series of celebrations centered around action on climate change.
+It begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.